Generally, real systems are nonlinear. To design an MPC controller for a nonlinear system, you must model the plant in Simulink®.

 Export Linearization Result

 If necessary, you can repeat any of these steps to improve your model performance.
-Once you are satisfied with your linearization result, drag and drop it from the Linear Analysis Workspace to the MATLAB Workspace in the Linear Analysis Tool.
+Once you are satisfied with your linearization result, in the Linear Analysis Tool, drag and drop it from the Linear Analysis Workspace to the MATLAB Workspace.
 You can now use your linear model to design an MPC controller.